J00MZ/viz-avocado/README.md

 - Upload an object to `s3://viz-avocado`

-## Building the Docker Image
+## Triggering the new Docker Image build
-- Push application or CI workflow code to `main` branch.
+- Push application or CI workflow code to `main` branch (Will not trigger on README updates!).

-Will trigger:
+The CI triggers:
 1. New Docker build of the image
-2. Push newly built image to ECR
+2. Pushes newly built image to AWS ECR
-3. Run a Deployment of the new container from ECR to the Lambda Function
+3. Runs a Deployment of the new container from ECR to the Lambda Function `avocado-file-toaster`

 ## CI
 Runs with [GitHub Actions](https://github.com/J00MZ/viz-avocado/actions)